LennartFr/hyperlab20181018/README.md

 ~~~
 7:00: Sign-in, mingle, food, welcome, form teams
 7:20: Lennart: Introduction to IBM Blockchain and Hyperledger
-7:40: Coding starts.
+7:40: Labs.
-      Lab 1: Let's run our first application in Hyperledger Fabric
+      Lab 1: Developer Journeys for Blockchain  https://developer.ibm.com/code/technologies/blockchain/
       Lab 2: Let's write an app with the Hyperledger Composer
-      Lab 3: Into the IBM Cloud with IBM Blockchain, a full app
+      Lab 3: Into the IBM Cloud with IBM Blockchain
-8:15: Coding ends.
-      Where do we go from here?
+8:15: Where do we go from here?
-      Developer Journeys for Blockchain  https://developer.ibm.com/code/technologies/blockchain/
 9:00: Event ends
 ~~~~